Uma Maheswara Ugra Roopasya: Reception

 Hemanth Kumar of Firstpost stated "Uma Maheswara Ugra Roopasya packs in plenty of humour; it's a pleasant drama with a backdrop that’s rarely explored in Telugu cinema, that normalises the idea that heroism doesn’t have to be testimony of one’s masculinity."
 Sowmya Rajendran of The News Minute gave 3.5 out of 5 stars and stated that "Uma Maheswara Ugra Roopasya is a faithful remake which retains the spirit of original."
 Neeshita Nyayapati of The Times of India rated the film 3.5 out of 5 and stated, "The cast also make the film their own without aping the original.
 It is these beautiful details (that might miss a non-native’s understanding) and the feel-good moments it’s dotted with that make this film worth watching."

 Sangeetha Devi Dundoo of The Hindu reviewed as "UMUR is a welcome addition to new-age Telugu cinema, offering plenty of humour and moments to savour."
-123Telugu gave the film a rating of 3 out of 5, and stated "Uma Maheswara Ugra Roopasya is an earthy village drama that has some amazing performances."
 Haricharan Pudipeddi of Hindustan Times gave the verdict "Uma Maheswara Ugra Roopasya is built on the of masculinity and rage.
 It questions the need for virility and the extent men can go to flaunt."
 Writing for the Film Companion, Baradwaj Rangan stated "Uma Maheswara Ugra Roopasya isn’t as perfect as his earlier film, but it’s perhaps a better indicator of his sensibilities.
 To take someone else’s property and still show some kind of authorial signature means you’re holding on to who you essentially are.
 This is the rare remake with soul."